loutus12/100-days-of-code/log.md

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp.

 **Thoughts**: I was so tired and I wanted to get it over with.
 I managed to code for thirty minutes and finished a module on FreeCodeCamp.

+### Day 7: January 7, 2022 Friday

+**Today's Progress**: I've gone through many exercises on FreeCodeCamp.

+**Thoughts**: I think I worked for thirty minutes but my computer was messing up and I got distracted for a few minutes.
+I'm exhausted but I got through it.